sagefy/sagefy/gh-pages/f_planning/sequencer.md

 - incorrect: the probability of the learner getting the answer incorrect
 - learned: the probability that the learner knows the skill
 - guess: the probability the learner will answer correctly given learned == 0
-- slip: the probability the learner will answer incorrectly given learned == 0
+- slip: the probability the learner will answer incorrectly given learned == 1
-- learned0: learned before account for transit (Hidden Markov Model)
+- learned0: learned before accounting for transit (Hidden Markov Model)
 - transit: the probability the learner has learned the skill by seeing the card

 Requirements: